Keychron K8 Max [K2 Max, K10 Max, etc.] Keyboard Review

 No

 The Keychron K8 Max [K2 Max, K10 Max, etc.] keyboards support a maximum polling rate of 1000Hz.
 Data transmission isn't bottlenecked by other latency components when connected wired or wirelessly via their 2.4GHz receivers.
-For reference, see the raw USB output using a 2.4GHz connecction.
+For reference, see the raw USB output using a 2.4GHz connection.

 Using a Bluetooth connection limits the polling rate to ~90Hz, which is normal and expected.
+That should not cause any issues if you're only using the keyboard for regular office work.

 These keyboards come with 6-key rollover (6KRO) enabled by default, but you can switch to full N-key rollover (NKRO) using the Fn + N hotkey.